The End of the Day: Plot

 One couple who have been together for 35 years decide to marry as it will ensure they can stay together.
-The wedding takes place and at the party afterward the director announces that he has succeeded in obtaining financing to keep the home open.
+At the after-wedding party, the director announces that he has succeeded in obtaining financing to keep the home open.
 It is decided to put on a play for the new benefactors.

-St. Clair returns home broke and immediately begins to entice the young barmaid again.
+St. Clair returns home broke and immediately begins to pursue the young barmaid again.
 His ego is stroked as she professes that she would die for him.
 He presses her to prove her love, and a plan is made.

 The play goes on, and it is demanded that Marny play the lead role—a role which Cabrissade longs to perform.
 Cabrissade appeals to Marny to allow him to play the role, but Marny scoffs at the idea.
 As the pleading becomes more intense there is a tussle and Marny falls unconscious.
 Cabrissade dresses himself in Marny's costume and takes the stage.
 However, immediately upon seeing the audience he is struck by stage fright and cannot say his lines.
 The production stops and Cabrissade is deeply humiliated.
 Later, Marny performs the part.

-Cabrissade realizes he has been fooling himself all his life, and in despair dies.
+Cabrissade realises he has been fooling himself all his life, and in despair he dies.

-St. Clair goes to the bar to find the barmaid and get her to commit suicide to prove to himself that he has such power over women—even at his age.
-However, Marny is there already, discussing how the play went once it resumed.
-As he speaks with St. Clair he begins to realize what she is about to do and rushes upstairs to stop her.
+St. Clair goes to the bar to find Jeanette, having manage to convince her to kill herself with a stolen gun, leaving a note explaining she felt unable to live without him, all to prove to himself that he still has power over women at his advanced age.
+However, Marny is there already, discussing how the resumed play had gone.
+As he speaks with St. Clair he realises what Jeanette is about to do and rushes upstairs to stop her.
 There is a shot, but no one has been hit.
-Marny is now unspeakably angry with St. Clair for nearly causing another person to die like his ex-wife.
-However, when he comes back downstairs St. Clair has descended into madness, performing scenes from Don Juan as if he were living them right there.
+Marny is furious with St. Clair for trying to cause another person to die like his wife.
+However, back downstairs St. Clair has descended into madness, performing scenes from Don Juan as if he were living them right there.

 St. Clair is sent to an asylum.
 Marny reads a eulogy for Cabrissade written by Cabrissade himself.
-Marny bites his lip as he gushes over the great talents of Cabrissade until he cannot go any further.
-At that point, he speaks from the heart about Cabrissade's love and loyalty to the theater and his nobility at following this path.
+Marny bites his lip as he reads Cabrissade's overly gushing description of his own great talents, until he cannot go any further.
+At that point, he speaks instead from the heart about Cabrissade's short-falls as an actor, but love and loyalty to the theatre and his nobility at following this path.
+The assembled mourners appreciate his speech.

 Accolades

-The film won Best Foreign Film at the 1939 National Board of Review Awards, and came second at the 1939 New York Film Critics Circle Awards.
+The film won Best Foreign Film at the US 1939 National Board of Review Awards, and came second at the 1939 New York Film Critics Circle Awards.